HAIx-Lab/SwitchBraidNet/README.md

 # Quantized Hybrid Brain-Computer Interfaces

-> **Quantized Hybrid Brain-Computer Interfaces: Evaluating Quantization-Aware Training for Multi-Paradigm EEG Classification on Edge Devices**
+> **SwitchBraidNet: Quantisation-Aware Lightweight Architecture for Hybrid Brain-Computer Interface**
 >
 > Accepted at the **IEEE International Conference on Systems, Man, and Cybernetics (SMC), 2026**